Estimating Global Input Relevance and Enforcing Sparse Representations with a Scalable Spectral Neural Network Approach: Results

 In this context, asking which component is relevant amounts to asking which pixel (or collection of pixels) discloses the information that is used by the trained network to make decision.

 Once again, we trained a spectral feedforward neural network by adjusting the trainable spectral parameters.
 The hidden structure of the network is identical to that employed for the above applications.
 Clearly, the input layer is now made of 784 elements, the size of the supplied items.
 The exit layer is still composed of just two nodes, one associated to the images that display a zero and the other pointing to the ones.
-As expected, the trained model performs very well in terms of estimated classification accuracy (largest than $99$ \%).
+As expected, the trained model performs very well in terms of estimated classification accuracy (larger than $99$ \%).

-The distribution of the post training eigenvalues associated to the input layer shows a clear peak at zero, signifying that many eigenvalues have been suppressed, thus targeted as ineffective, during training stages.
-Just a few eigenvalues take non-zero values (see Fig. \ref{fig:mnist_distr} in Appendix \ref{appc}).
+The distribution of the post training eigenvalues associated to the input layer is reported in panel (a) of Fig. \ref{fig:mnist_distr}.
+A clear peak at zero appears, signifying that many eigenvalues have been suppressed, thus targeted as ineffective, during training stages.
+Just a few eigenvalues are non-zero.
 This conclusion can be rephrased by stating that many pixels are unnecessary for task resolution.
+Panel (b) of the image \ref{fig:mnist_distr} shows the $28 \times 28$ pixels, the canvas on which images are painted, colored according to the associated eigenvalue score: blue pixels refer to smaller eigenvalues, while yellow pixels stand for large positive values.

 The accuracy of the trained network gets modulated as a function of the number of input pixels included in the analysis, see Fig. \ref{fig:mnist_accuracy}.
 In this latter Figure, we progressively include more and more pixels ranked from the most to the least important, as according to the spectral (i.e. eigenvalues magnitude) metric.
 Remarkably the computed accuracy raises rapidly, with a sharp, almost abrupt approach to asymptotic convergence, a trend that cannot be reproduced by employing any other set of identical cardinality of randomly selected pixels.
 In particular, by arbitrarily fixing the number of pixels to be included (in descending order of importance) to $20$, one obtains a final accuracy which is competitively close to that recorded when the full load of pixels is provided at the input layer.
 These 20 pixels, ranked as most important and sufficient for the correct functioning of the trained classification algorithm, can be located back on the 2D grid that defines the images support (inset in Fig. \ref{fig:mnist_accuracy}).